-Each year a preschool screening is held to give parents an opportunity to sign their preschool children up for the next year.
-The DIAL 3 will also be given.
+Each year a preschool screening is held in March to give parents an opportunity to sign their preschool children up for the next school year.
+Various assessments and screenings may be given to determine levels of the student entering school.